-If you need to find out more about how our Integrated Pain-X™ (IPX™) System can help with your Frozen Shoulder, Call us now at 6438 2900 and get a FREE comprehensive Top-to-Toe Body Analysis worth $80! (terms and conditions apply)!!
+If you need to find out more about how our Integrated Pain-X™ (IPX™) System can help with your Frozen Shoulder, Call us now at 6438 2900 and get a FREE Body Analysis + Consultation worth $120! (terms and conditions apply)!!

 The shoulder has a wider and more varied range of motion than any other joints in the body.
 We can spread and bend our arms, rotate the shoulders and stretch upwards beyond the shoulder joints.
 Our shoulder allows us to do everything from carrying dishes to swimming, but this flexibility also makes the shoulder one of the most unstable joints in the body.
 The older we get, the more vulnerable we are.

 The shoulder joint forms the connection between the trunk and the arm and is not held in place with bones.
 It is made up of a complex arrangement of bones, ligaments, muscles, and tendons also known as the shoulder girdle which functions to give strength and varied range of motion to the arm.
 The shoulder girdle includes three bones: the scapula, clavicle and humerus.
 There are three joints in the shoulder girdle:

 the Glenohumeral Joint (GH), also known as the shoulder joint, is a ball-and-socket joint where the humerus meets the glenoid on the scapula

 the Acromioclavicular Joint (AC) is a gliding joint where the acromial process on the scapula links to the collar bone (clavicle).
 The ACJ is important in transmitting forces through the upper limb and shoulder to the axial skeleton.